How Prestige Paintworks can help you...

 Although Aston Martins dominate the workshop we don't discriminate other marques that carry the "Prestige" status, Jaguars and Ferraris are fairly commonplace here too with at least one E-Type usually with us at any given time.
 Pre war GP Mercedes and Auto Unions sometimes make appearances as does a Grand Prix winning Bugatti Type 51 although that has sadly now gone to the USA.
-We have had an ex Graham Hill winning Lotus 16 passed through our purpose-built facility for paintwork and we are also able to carry out complex composite repairs in house too as we have done on a Brabham BT8 and Porsche 910.
+We have had an ex Graham Hill winning Lotus 16 passed through our purpose-built facility for paintwork and we are also able to carry out complex composite repairs in house too as we have done on a Brabham BT8 and Rainer Becker's Porsche 910.

 All our restoration projects are recorded photographically from start to finish so the journey of the vehicle is always well documented.
 We are fortunate enough to have one of Europe’s leading infinity cove studios on the same site as our restoration facility, making it possible to provide some truly stunning imagery of your vehicle once the restoration is complete.

 Please contact us if you would like more information or to discuss a particular project that requires that personal touch.